-In 1989, I was serving as a USAF Precision Measurement Equipment Laboratory specialist.
+In 1989, I served as a USAF Precision Measurement Equipment Laboratory specialist.
 During that time, I received a severe head injury.
 The injury and extreme conditions from it ended my military career.
 After transferring to civilian life, the conditions worsened.

 I continued to suffer and spiral down, but I struggled through and survived.
-In 2008, I hit rock bottom—like so many times before.
-This time I realized I would not make it if something drastic did not happen.
-So, I decided to use my skills as a metrologist to calibrate myself.
+In 2008, like so many times before, I hit rock bottom—except this time, I realized I would not make it if something drastic did not happen.
+So, I decided to use my skills as a metrologist to fix myself.

 The first thought was, what would I do if I were a piece of equipment?
 And that began my journey to crawl out of a deep black hole.

 I did many things to calibrate myself, some successful and some unsuccessful.
 One of my priorities was finding a fitness program to calibrate me, but nothing worked for me.
-That left me with the dilemma of if I cant find something, I will have to produce my own.
+That left me with the dilemma—if I cant find something, I would have to produce my own.

-With a lot of head pounding, I produced a program two years later, in 2010, a wellness program I called Crulse.
-I have spent the last decade using crulsing and refining it.
+With a lot of head pounding, two years later, in 2010, I produced a wellness program that worked for me, and I would eventually call it Crulse, crulsing.
+From there, I spent the last decade using crulsing and refining it.

 I credit it with part of keeping me alive.
-But it did more than that.
-It gave me the freedom to move—move in ways I could not even imagine.
+But it did more than that; it gave me the freedom to move in child-like ways again.